Berkshire pig

-The Berkshire is an English breed of pig.
-It originated in the county of Berkshire, for which it is named.
+The Berkshire is a British breed of pig.
+It originated in the English county of Berkshire, for which it is named.
 It is normally black, with some white on the snout, on the lower legs, and on the tip of the tail.

 It is a rare breed in the United Kingdom.
 It has been exported to a number of countries including Australia, Japan, New Zealand and the United States, and is numerous in some of them.

 History

+The Berkshire is a traditional breed of the county of the same name.
+Until the eighteenth century it was a large tawny-coloured pig with lop ears, often with darker patches.
+In the late eighteenth and early nineteenth centuries it was substantially modified by cross-breeding with small black pigs imported from Asia.

-The Berkshire is thought to have originated in Reading, the county seat of Berkshire.
-It is one of the oldest breeds of pigs in England.
-It was the first breed to record pedigrees in herd books.
-Herds of the breed are still maintained in England by the Rare Breeds Survival Trust at Aldenham Country Park, Hertfordshire, and by the South of England Rare Breeds Centre in Kent.
+Herds are still maintained in England by the Rare Breeds Survival Trust at Aldenham Country Park, Hertfordshire, and by the South of England Rare Breeds Centre in Kent.
 The Berkshire was listed as vulnerable in 2008; fewer than 300 breeding sows were known to exist at that time, but with the revived popularity of the breed through its connection to the Japanese marketing of a "wagyu for pork" connection, the numbers have increased.

-Until the eighteenth century the Berkshire was a large tawny-coloured pig with lop ears, often with darker patches.
-In the late eighteenth and early nineteenth centuries it was substantially modified by cross-breeding with small black pigs imported from Asia.
+The Berkshire has been exported to many countries, and has become numerous in some of them; it is reported to the DAD-IS database of the Food and Agriculture Organization of the United Nations by twenty-three countries, in the Americas, Asia, continental Europe and Oceania.

+Exports to the United States began in the early nineteenth century.
+The American Berkshire Association, established in 1875, was the first breed society for a pig breed; the first pig registered was a boar named Ace of Spades, reportedly bred by Queen Victoria.